tom-ai/sophia-website/README.md

 ## Running the project locally

+*Drop me a message for the environment variables* 👌

 1. Clone the repo
 2. Run `npm install`
 3. Create an `.env.local` file, add the environment variables